Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 #### Did the program do as you expected?
 Or did your test case pass?

+If no:
-If no, then something in your code has been done wrong or you programmed your test case incorrectly. **Can you reproduce this output?**.
-If yes, then **how did you reproduce it?** Does it sometimes return the correct expectation?
-Mark it down as a bug, move on to step 2.
+* Something in your code has been done wrong or
+* You programmed your test case incorrectly.
+**Can you reproduce this output?**.
+If yes,
+* How did you reproduce it?
+* Does it sometimes return the correct expectation?
+* Mark it down as a bug, move on to step 2.

-If yes, then either your code is fine.
+If yes, then your code is fine.

 ---